gvozdila/neuzz/README.md

 # NEUZZ: a neural-network-assisted fuzzer (S&P'19)
 See IEEE S&P(Oakland)'19 [slides](https://drive.google.com/file/d/1_A33wucTOA2nZpKVArvsXajh-2LNrCZK/view?usp=sharing) and paper [NEUZZ: Efficient Fuzzing with Neural Program Smoothing](https://arxiv.org/abs/1807.05620) for details.

+## PyTorch for this branch
+This version was reworked for PyTorch (tested with v1.13.1).
+Thanks dongdong, for original Neuzz under MIT license.
+Fell free to contact me about PyTorch issues on Neuzz.

 ## Prerequisite
 Tested on a machine with Nvidia 1080Ti, Ubuntu 16.04/18.04, Tensorflow 1.8.0 and Keras 2.2.3.<br/>
 We recommend running NEUZZ on a machine with a Nvidia 1080Ti or higher for efficient NN training.